-1. Quantifying Social Distancing
+1. Quantifying Physical Distancing

 How does human mobility change over time ?

-Social distancing is key to avoid or slow down the spread of viruses.
+Physical distancing is key to avoid or slow down the spread of viruses.
 Each country has taken different policies and actions to restrict human mobility.
 In this project, we investigate how policies and actions affect human mobility in certain cities and countries.
 By referencing our analysis of policy and secondary impacts, we hope that decision makers can make effective and appropriate actions.
-Furthermore, by analyzing human mobility, we also aim to develop a social distancing risk index to monitor the risk on areas with high population densities and probability of contraction.
+Furthermore, by analyzing human mobility, we also aim to develop a physical distancing risk index to monitor the risk on areas with high population densities and probability of contraction.
 For further information and our up-to-date analytics results, please go here.

 2. Emotion Analysis